-It is recommended that schools do not penalise a learner for their attendance record if the absence is related to their healthcare needs.
-Absences for healthcare appointments, time to travel to those appointments, and recovery time from treatment or illness should not be used to penalise a learner.
+It is recommended that schools do not penalise a learner for their attendance record if the absence is related to their healthcare needs, although it is not usually unreasonable to ask parents to provide evidence for this.
+Absence may be required for healthcare appointments, time to travel to those appointments, and recovery time from treatment or illness.